L0stThoughts/ForumDeluxe/README.md

 npm install

 ## Run the application:
-cd /final
 npm run dev

-after this run startDatabaseServer.bat or go to the directory /src/components/login and "node server.js" This will start the development server.
+after this in your database create database forum and user_auth, then either startDatabaseServer.bat or go to the directory /src/components/login and "node server.js" This will start the development database server.
 Open your browser and navigate to http://localhost:3000 to see the application.

 ## Project Structure